ParsaYadollahi/ShopifyChallengeFall2021/README.md

 > 5. If a search result has already been nominated, disable its nominate button.
 > 6. Display a banner when the user has 5 nominations.

-In addition to these requirements, saving nomination lists to a database was implemented so users can keep their data if they leave the page.
+In addition to these requirements, the following features we're implemented:
+- Saving nomination lists to their local storage implemented so users can keep their data if they leave the page.
+- Animations for loading, adding/deleting movies and notifications when there occurs and error

 ## Hosting